Raising a Flag over the Reichstag: Initial attempts to symbolize victory

 Despite the fact that the Reichstag was not used by the Nazis for the vast majority of their rule, the Soviet Union saw the building as symbolic of, and at the heart of, Nazi Germany.
 For them, it was arguably the most symbolic target in Berlin.
 The events surrounding the flag-raising are mired in controversy due to the confusion of the fight at the building.
 Initially, two planes dropped several large red banners on the roof that appeared to have caught on the bombed-out dome.
-Additionally, a number of reports had reached headquarters that two parties, M. M. Bondar from the 380th Rifle Regiment and Captain V. N. Makov of the 756th might have been able to hoist a flag during the day of 30 April.
+Additionally, a number of reports had reached headquarters that two parties, M. M. Bondar from the 380th Rifle Regiment and Captain V. N. Makov of the 756th, might have been able to hoist a flag during the day of 30 April.
 These reports were received by Marshal G. K. Zhukov, who issued an announcement stating that his troops had captured the Reichstag and hoisted a flag.
 However, when correspondents arrived, they found no Soviets in the building, rather they were pinned down outside by German fire.
-There were several documented accounts who was first to put a flag on Reichstag.
+There were several documented accounts of who was the first to put a flag on the Reichstag.
 Rakhimzhan Qoshqarbaev and Grigory Bulatov reportedly mounted the flag at 14:25.
-However the flag was allegedly placed earlier in the window of the second floor by Bulatov and Viktor Provotorov, but it was decided it was too low, so Qoshqarbaev and Bulatov moved it higher.
+However, the flag was allegedly placed earlier in the window of the second floor by Bulatov and Viktor Provotorov, but it was decided it was too low, so Qoshqarbaev and Bulatov moved it higher.
 Another group, M. Minin, G. Zagitov, A. Lisimenko, and A. Bobrov, climbed to the rooftop and mounted the flag on the sculpture "Goddess of Victory" located on the western pediment of the Reichstag at about 22:30.
-Soon two more groups placed flags: one at the "Goddess of Victory", another at the sculpture group "Germania".
+Soon two more groups placed flags: one at the "Goddess of Victory," another at the sculpture group "Germania."
 The most famous flag from the photo was raised at about 3 am.
 It was the only one to survive the subsequent shelling of the Reichstag.